Lagavulin9/DES_3_Head-Unit/README.md

 ## Project Structure

-The following image shows the project structure and roll-out workflows for the DES3 Head-Unit project. <br>
+The following image shows the project structure for the DES3 Head-Unit project. <br>
-It is devided into four folders. <br>
 - `apps`: contains submodules which hold the source code to run the car. <br>
 - `sensors`: contains submodules for the sensors' controllers that feed vehicle CAN bus. <br>
 - `image`: contains a submodule that provides config files and recipes to bitbake the vehicles' ECU yocto image. _(Note: The bitbake recipes are fetching the apps' source code from the submodules' repositories.)_<br>
 - `documentation`: summarizes all the projects' documentation. <br>

-> _The development in each submodule is done individually by the assigned developer. <br>
-Once a feature is ready, a new release following the teams' [conventions](/documentation/project_conventions.md) is published._ <br>

-Next, the sensors' controller and the ECU needs to be flashed. <br>
+To roll out the software, the sensors' controller and the ECU needs to be flashed. <br>

 - `sensors`
   - Clone DES_3_Head-Unit repository. <br>